 1. Is it worth the money?

-Absolutely yes.
-The pandemic created incredibly high demand for bikes and bike parts and to this day some sellers have troubles completing orders, especially when customisation is offered.
-At around £1.5k mark you get a spec which I couldn’t match anywhere else and believe me, I do my due diligence when it comes to spending money on things I use for years.
+Absolutely YES.
+The pandemic created incredibly high demand for bikes and bike parts, and some sellers still have trouble completing orders, especially for custom bikes.
+But for around £1.5k, the Sonder Camino offers a spec that I couldn't match anywhere else.
+I do my due diligence when it comes to spending money on things I use for years, and I'm confident that the Camino is a great value.

 2. How does it feel riding?